dravidam

 Jayalalithaa's Amma schemes were effective — simple, direct, visible.
 A canteen where a meal costs ₹5 is legible to every voter.
 The DMK combined similar direct welfare (breakfast scheme, Magalir Urimai Thogai) with long-horizon infrastructure, industrial policy, environmental conservation, and a sports programme that turned Tamil Nadu into India's sporting hub.
 The combination is more ambitious.
 The data says it delivered.

 A government's character shows in what it builds.
 Some states build monuments.
+Some build only hatred.
 Tamil Nadu built breakfasts, bus rides, medical colleges, metro rail, Ramsar wetlands, sports academies, a chess championship, an electronics corridor, and a pipeline that sends government school children to universities in Japan.

 What Five Years Proved